Disinformation and misinformation explained

 Misinformation can pose a risk to people’s health and safety, as well as to society more generally.
-We have seen this with misinformation about COVID-19 vaccines and 5G technology.

 Some misinformation is deliberately spread – this is called disinformation – to cause confusion and undermine trust in governments or institutions.
 It is also used to attract users to webpages for financial gain, where they may click on ads or be lured into financial scams.